Barryrowe/custom-ntlm-default-proxy/README.md

     </defaultProxy>
   </system.net>
   ```
-3. Add the proper <appSettings> key value pairs to your App.config or web.config file:
+3. Add the proper `<appSettings>` key value pairs to your App.config or web.config file within the `<configuration` node:

   ```xml
   <appSettings>